 - What panels to include - There are five panels of illegal drugs.
 A positive test on any of these is grounds for immediate dismissal.
-Those panels include, Opiates, THC (Marijuana), Cocaine, PCP and Amphetamines - It is perfectly legal to ask an applicant to undergo a drug test for the five illegal drugs before an offer is extended. - There are more panels of legal drugs.
-Those panels include Methadone, Barbiturates, Benzodiazepines and Propoxyphene. - It is only permitted to ask an applicant to undergo a drug test that includes these additional panels after a conditional job offer has been extended. - You should take note that if a Medical Review Officer determines a person has tested positive for LEGAL drug panels a negative test result is returned to your firm.
+Those panels include, Opiates, THC (Marijuana), Cocaine, PCP and Amphetamines - It is perfectly legal to ask an applicant to undergo a drug test for the five illegal drugs before an offer is extended. - There are up to five more panels of legal drugs.
+Those panels include methamphetamines, barbiturates, benzodiazepenes, methadone, propoxyphene - It is only permitted to ask an applicant to undergo a drug test that includes these additional panels after a conditional job offer has been extended. - You should take note that if a Medical Review Officer determines a person has tested positive for LEGAL drug panels and has a valid prescription from a licensed physician a negative test result is returned to your firm.